chrisdhalstead/manage-horizon-sessions-by-user/README.md

-# Horizon-Sessions
+# Manage-Horizon-Sessions-By-User
 Export VMware Horizon Session Data into .CSV

-This script will export Horizon Session data into a .CSV file in My Documents Folder.
+This script will allow you to list and manage the active Horizon sessions for a iunh

 ***<u>There is no support for this tool - it is provided as-is</u>***